PnP PowerShell: Complete Entra App Registration & Certificate Guide

 Step 3: Roles Required for App Registration

-Creating an Entra app registration and granting it high-privilege permissions requires specific Azure AD roles.
+Creating an Entra app registration and granting it high-privilege permissions requires specific Microsoft Entra roles.
 Confirm these with your tenant administrator before starting.

 TaskRequired roleNotes